 Due to the Soul's boxy body and tall roof, interior space is ample for four adults, and the cargo area is sufficient for 24.2 cubic feet of gear - nearly as much as larger, more expensive crossover models.

-The Soul powers its front wheels with the buyer's choice of two different direct-injected four-cylinder engines.
+The Soul powers its front wheels with the buyer's choice of three different four-cylinder engines.

 The smaller engine comes standard with a six-speed manual transmission and offers an optional six-speed automatic.
-Only the latter gearbox is offered with the 2.0-liter.
-Fuel economy figures have not yet been released.
+The 2.0-liter shifts only through the automatic.

-The Soul Plus brings the Base's optional features plus the 2.0-liter four and six-speed automatic, 17-inch alloy wheels, UVO eServices, gloss black with chrome bezel front upper grille and outside mirrors with turn signal indicators.
+The Soul+ brings the base optional features plus the 2.0-liter four and six-speed automatic, 17-inch alloy wheels, UVO eServices, gloss black with chrome bezel front upper grille, and outside mirrors with turn signal indicators.

-Those looking for an spacious yet affordable compact with unconventional styling can consider alternatives to the Soul such as the asymmetrical Nissan Cube, the sporty Nissan Juke and the href="http://www.leftlanenews.com/new-car-buying/scion/-xb/">Scion xB.
+Those looking for an spacious yet affordable compact with unconventional styling can consider alternatives to the Soul such as the Nissan Kicks.